-Holmes did go free, Todd recalled, and corresponded often with his old barber friend from his new home in Cardiff, Wales where he established a chandlery, a much better fate than that reserved for the mutineers of the Albion Cooper.
+Holmes did go free, Todd recalled, and corresponded often with his old barber friend from his new home in Cardiff, Wales.
+He established a chandlery, a much better fate than that reserved for the mutineers of the Albion Cooper.

 Mystery on the Isles of Shoals: Closing the Case on the Smuttynose Ax Murders of 1873 by J. Dennis Robinson

 Legal Executions in New England: A Comprehensive Reference, 1623-1960 By Daniel Allen Hearn